mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 which is probably not what you indented.
 Opaque mode prevents this optimization.

 ### Summary & Recommendation
-Opaque mode can be used to share a single value between threads, but it comes with absolutely no guarantees for other memory locations.
-This makes it too weak for most use cases, since observing an opaque write by an opaque read in another thread doesn't establish a happens-before relationship.
-Even where it's safe, just sticking with `volatile` is almost certainly the better choice.
+Opaque mode can be used to share a single value between threads, but it is poorly documented, and it comes with absolutely no guarantees for other memory locations, which makes it too weak for many use cases.
+Even where it's safe, just sticking with `volatile` is probably the better choice.